 In 1996 a needs assessment was done to identify the literacy needs of the county and funding from CLI was received to establish a Level 3/4 classroom in South Queens.
 This ran from September to March 1997.

-The position of Tutor Coordinator was chanCAEC to a Level 1/2 Instructor.
+The position of Tutor Coordinator was changed to a Level 1/2 Instructor.
 In 2000-2001, this expanded to include a part day Level 3 classroom as well as a part day Level 1/2 classroom.

 The success of the Level 3 program resulted in it becoming a full day classroom in 2001-2002 with the Level 1/2 classroom continuing part day with both classes growing in numbers.